Swung0x48/BMETutorial/src/en/start/rail-concatenating.md

 In order to prevent potential misuse, the start part won't include any content regarding single rails.

 Due to the 20rad/s angular velocity cap on all of the objects in Ballex, vertical rails are not recommended.
-Vertical helixes are HIGHLY discouraged.
+Vertical helixes are **highly** discouraged.

 :::